 - The ability of the party who has the higher earnings to pay support

-- DO have an understanding of all marital finances including income, expenses, debts, insurance, retirement, investments, businesses, and the worth of valuables.
+- DO understand all marital finances, including income, expenses, debts, insurance, retirement, investments, businesses, and the worth of valuables.

 - DON’T try to hide assets.

 - DO consider liquidity, tax consequences, maintenance costs, and inflation.